 - a light menstrual flow or fewer periods

-As with hypothyroidism, they will also use laboratory tests that measure the amount of thyroid hormone and TSH in a person’s blood.
+As with hypothyroidism, blood tests will primarily measure thyroid hormone and TSH levels.

 A doctor may recommend beta-blockers as a short-term treatment for hyperthyroidism.
-Beta-blockers stop some of the effects of the thyroid hormone and quickly reduce some of the symptoms, such as a rapid pulse and tremors.
+Beta-blockers stop some of the effects of the thyroid hormone and can reduce symptoms such as a rapid pulse and tremors.

-According to the American Thyroid Association, a doctor may also suggest a more permanent treatment:
+According to the American Thyroid Association, a doctor may also suggest a more permanent treatment including:

-- Antithyroid drugs: These stop the thyroid from making so much thyroid hormone.
+- Antithyroid drugs: These drugs can stop the thyroid from making so much thyroid hormone.

-- Radioactive iodine tablets: Thyroid cells absorb the iodine.
-This treatment destroys them, and the gland’s hormone overproduction stops.
+- Radioactive iodine tablets: When a person ingests these tablets, thyroid cells absorb the iodine.
+This treatment then destroys them, and the gland’s hormone overproduction stops.

-If a person takes radioactive iodine or undergoes surgery, their thyroid may no longer be able to produce enough hormones, and they may develop hypothyroidism.
-They would then require thyroid hormone replacement treatment.
+If a person takes radioactive iodine or undergoes surgery, their thyroid may no longer produce enough hormones, and they may develop hypothyroidism.
+In this instance, they would then require thyroid hormone replacement treatment.

-Thyroid nodules are lumps on a person’s thyroid.
-They can appear alone or in groups and are very common.
+Thyroid nodules are lumps on a person’s thyroid and can appear alone or in groups.

 It is not clear why people develop thyroid nodules.
-Thyroid nodules do not typically cause symptoms, although there is a chance they may cause hyperthyroidism by becoming overactive.
+Thyroid nodules do not typically cause symptoms, although in some cases, they

-If there are any signs of cancer or possible risk of cancer in the future, a doctor will recommend removing the nodules.
+If there are any signs of cancer or possible cancer risk in the future, a doctor will recommend removing the nodules.
 Depending on the type of cells found in a biopsy, and the risk of the nodule being cancer, a doctor may remove part or all of the gland.

-There are many different thyroid disorders, but doctors typically categorize them into two groups: those that make the thyroid overactive and those that make it underactive.
+There are many different thyroid disorders, but doctors typically categorize them into those that make the thyroid produce too much or too little of these hormones.